samumantha/EODIE/docs/Use.rst

 Inputs
 ^^^^^^^

 The following sections describe EODIEs command line arguments and the configuration files.
 All of the following only matters when using EODIE as command line tool.
-For API, see :ref:`API`.

 Command line arguments
 ++++++++++++++++++++++